-If you want to do just one activity that will take approximately 10 minutes of your time and yield the most customers for 0 cost, this is that one thing you should do.
+If you want to do just one restaurant marketing activity that will take approximately 10 minutes of your time and yield the most customers for 0 cost, optimizing for local search is the one thing you should do.
 Immediately.

-Some quick restaurant SEO (search engine optimization) statistics to get our conversation started:
+Some quick restaurant SEO (search engine optimization) statistics to inform this conversation:

 Restaurant Website Checklist